kazutake/mysolver/README.md

 ## Case1.cgn
-This file is the samle data for the iRIC solver which was produced by the Nays2DH.
+This file is the samle data for the mysolver.

 # How to execute